gitchrisadams/TypeScriptStarterTemplate/README.md

 npm install -g typescript
 ```

-## In same folder of file to watch in terminal:
+## In root of project, watch for changes:

 ```
-tsc fileName.ts -w
+tsc -w
 ```